MDmowski/javaMediaPlayer/doc/manual.md

 ## Scrub through the file

-Use this slider to scrub through the file
+Use this slider to scrub through the file.

 ![Scrubbing through file gif](scrubbing.png)